 Research: Limited research activities have resumed operation in scientific labs on campus.
 See the Facilities, Office, and Lab Requirements, Return-to-Campus Work Guidelines for Researchers, and updated University workplace policies.

-Workforce: Most Harvard faculty, other academic personnel, and staff will continue to work remotely through at least the end of the calendar year, unless directed otherwise by your local leadership and managers.
+Workforce: Most Harvard faculty, other academic personnel, and staff should plan to continue to work remotely through June 30, 2021, unless directed otherwise by your local leadership and managers.
+As the Spring semester unfolds, Schools or Departments may ask individuals to return to campus for certain activities, in which case adequate advance notice will be provided.
 Individuals authorized to work on campus by their manager should review Facilities, Office & Lab Requirements and the updated University workplace policies.